Professional wrestling match types: Elimination matches with four or more competitors

-A Four-Way Dance is similar except it involves four wrestlers in Extreme Championship Wrestling and some promotions use a tag format for the match instead of having all the wrestlers in the ring at the same time.
+A Four-Way lofe is similar except it involves four wrestlers in Extreme Championship Wrestling and some promotions use a tag format for the match instead of having all the wrestlers in the ring at the same time.
 Elimination variations are the Four-Way match (known as a Fatal Four-Way in WWE), the Five-Way match (known as a Fatal Five-Way in WWE) or the Six-Way match (known as the Six-Pack Challenge in WWE), involving four, five, or six wrestlers inside the ring, respectively.

 The Deadly Draw match is a TNA variation where four competitors wrestle.
 The match begins with two competitors in the ring.
 After five minutes pass, the third competitor enters the ring, then after another five minutes pass, the fourth competitor enters the ring.
-Any wrestler who gets pinned or force to submit is eliminated, and any wrestler in the ring not involved in the fall is also eliminated.
+Any wrestler who gets pinned or forced to submit is eliminated, and any wrestler in the ring not involved in the fall is also eliminated.
 The last man standing wins.